usgs/wdfn-blog/content/operationalpull.md

 draft: True
 type: post
 title: 'Operationalized Pull: A User Group'
+categories:
-categories: water-information
+- water-information
 tags:
   - water-data-for-the-nation
   - public-communication
 image: static/plotFlowConc/unnamed-chunk-4-1.png
-description: USGS Water Data products have many users.
-This post breaks down a user who wants to access data through an automated process.
+description: USGS Water Data for the Nation products have many users.
+Operationalized users access data through automated processes, and they primarily use our APIs.
+Want to know more about operationalized pull users and our APIs?
+Read on...
 keywords:
   - User research
   - User design
 author_email: <wdfn@usgs.gov>
 ---

-As described in \[WDFN user blog\], we discovered three key user groups which we use to design our delivery of USGS water information.
+As described in [WDFN user blog](https://waterdata.usgs.gov/blog/user_wdfn/), we discovered three key user groups which we use to design our delivery of USGS water information.
 Here is a quick recap of the three user groups: